Heirisson Island: History

-In December 2022, the construction of two pedestrian and cyclist bridges was approved that will connect Point Fraser and McCallum Park in Victoria Park via Heirisson Island.
-The $100 million bridge project will begin construction in 2023 for an intended late 2024 opening.
+In December 2022, the construction of the Boorloo Bridge was approved to connect Point Fraser and McCallum Park in Victoria Park via Heirisson Island.
+The $100 million pedestrian and cycling bridge project began construction in November 2023, and opened on 22 December 2024.

 Aboriginal protests

 Heirisson Island has been the site of a number of protests by Australian Aboriginal activists.

 Tent embassy

-In 2012, the island was the site of a tent embassy, set up in February by Noongar people to raise community awareness about problems with a government plan to extinguish most of the native title land in the southwest of Western Australia that was recognized in 2006 by Justice Murray Wilcox of the Federal Court of Australia.
-The Noongar Tent Embassy was intended to be a peaceful affirmation of native title to Noongar country and legitimate use of a state-registered Aboriginal Heritage Site, and was inspired by the Aboriginal Tent Embassy in Canberra.
+In 2012, the island was the site of a tent embassy, set up in February by Noongar people to raise community awareness about problems with a government plan to extinguish most of the native title land in the southwest of Western Australia that was recognised in 2006 by Justice Murray Wilcox of the Federal Court of Australia.
+The Noongar Tent Embassy was intended to be a peaceful affirmation of native title to Noongar country and legitimate use of a state-registered Aboriginal heritage site, and was inspired by the Aboriginal Tent Embassy in Canberra.
 However, there were many claims made of rocks being thrown at passing boats.
 The tent embassy was removed by police in March 2012.